-On 18th July 2023, the House of Lords debated the Levelling-up and Regeneration Bill in the Report stage.
-Votes were held on amendments to the bill, in which Bishops took part:
+On 4th September 2023, the House of Lords debated the Levelling-up and Regeneration Bill in the report stage.
+Votes were held on amendments to the bill, in which a Bishop took part:

-On 18th July 2023, the House of Lords debated the Levelling-up and Regeneration Bill in the Report stage.
-Votes were held on amendments to the bill, in which Bishops took part:
+On 4th September 2023, the House of Lords debated the Levelling-up and Regeneration Bill in the report stage.
+Votes were held on amendments to the bill, in which a Bishop took part:

 On 7th July 2023, the Bishop of Southwark took part in a debate marking the 75th anniversary of the Windrush Generation, speaking about the history of the Empire Windrush and the need for appreciation of the contribution of immigrants to the UK: